Viktor-Boshe/intern-library-app/README.md

 ##  Overview

-The Library Book Rental System is a software application designed to manage the rental and return of books in a library setting.
+The Library Book Rental System is a web application designed to manage the rental and return of books in a library setting.
-This system allows users to browse available books, check out books and return books.
+This system allows users to browse available books, check out and return books.

-Version 0.5
+Version v0.1.5